aptech/docs/docs/CR-declare.rst

         getting mixed up in your program.
 You probably need to rename one of them.

-        You need to place :func:`declare` statements in a separate file from the rest of your program and procedure definitions.
+        You need to place `declare` statements in a separate file from the rest of your program and procedure definitions.

     * - ``?=``